forestgrape/coronavirus/2_biological/virion_viability.md

 ## Appendix

 ### Efflorescence Humidity
 For a particle of a specific substance this is the humidity range where the substances (proteins and salts) crystallize out and are no longer solutes.
-Since the particles don't anymore move around within the solutions different reagents don't match which causes chemical reactions to reduce in speed and often to stop. -> [Efflorescence](../9_physics/aggregations_of_atoms.md#efflorescence) on the page [Aggregation of Atoms](../9_physics/aggregations_of_atoms.md).
+Since when crystallized the particles don't anymore move around, different reagents don't match which causes chemical reactions to cease. -> [Efflorescence](../9_physics/aggregations_of_atoms.md#efflorescence) on the page [Aggregation of Atoms](../9_physics/aggregations_of_atoms.md).